 Sarit Thanarat was quite different from his predecessors as prime minister.
 He grew up in the northeast, which was unique for Thai political leaders at the time.
 Unlike the cultured members of the Khana Ratsadon, he had not had a chance to study abroad due to the economic depression of the 1930s.
 Instead, he had spent virtually entire his career in the Thai military.
 As such, he was never as exposed to the great European traditions of liberalism and democracy as Pridi, nor to foreign styles of ruling such as Phibun’s fascism.
 He fitted more into the mould of the Thai thug: “nukleng“.
 He, in essence, was the personification of tough Thai masculinity.

 His direct talk and perceived toughness would immediately make him popular with the people when he removed Plaek Phibulsongkram.
 The legitimacy of his rule would also be undoubted, for after explaining his actions to King Bhumibol Adulyadej, he had been granted the title of ‘Defender of the Capital’.
 Yet, despite attaining both popularity and legitimacy, Sarit initially felt it would be unfit for him to become prime minister, for he did not want to be seen as grabbing power from himself, and his various sicknesses meant he needed treatment abroad.
 He instead handed the role to a civilian, Pote Sarasin, but he quickly resigned, most likely because he was unhappy with Sarit’s powerful influence.

 One of Sarit’s trusted generals, Thanom Kittikachorn, succeeded Pote as prime minister, but eventually Sarit felt that his coup in 1957 had not gone far enough.
 Sarit disliked parliament, the free press, and political parties that were hindering the work of government.
 This was, he felt, a foreign form of government incompatible with Thailand, and after reviewing the constitutions of multiple western countries, he concluded that what was needed was not just a coup, but a revolution to change the style of governance to fit Thailand’s needs.
 The Khana Ratsadon had failed: they had not been able to adapt democracy for Thailand.
-As Thanat Khoman, who would become Sarit’s international representative, explained:
+As Thanat Khoman, the future foreign minister, explained: